NebulousLabs/Sia/Developers.md

 This file is meant to help a developer navagate the codebase and develop clean, maintainable code.

+///////////////////////////////
+// Documentation Conventions //
+///////////////////////////////

+All structs, functions, and interfaces must have a docstring.

+Anytime that something is left unfinished, place a comment containing the string 'TODO:'.
+This sends a clear message to other developers, and creates a greppable way to find unfinished parts of the codebase.
+Currently, it is okay to leave a large volume of 'TODO' statements in the codebase.
+As the codebase matures, 'TODO' statements will become increasingly frowned upon.

+A softer form of 'TODO' is 'CONTRIBUTE:', which indicates a place in the codebase that could use additional code, but it is only a 'would be nice', and is not a high enough priority to actually be implemented.
+It is meant to indicate to other developers (especially those new to the codebase) places that would be easy contribute to.

 ///////////////////////////
 // Consensus Conventions //
 ///////////////////////////